National Childcare Scheme (NCS)

 - Your hourly subsidy rates are based on your individual circumstances (depending on your reckonable family income and the age and educational stage of your child).
 See ‘Rates’ below.

-- You can use your subsidised hours for before-school and after-school childcare costs
+- During school terms, you can use your subsidised hours for before-school and after-school childcare costs

 - Children must be attending a childcare provider who is registered with Tusla

-- You do not have to be employed but the number of childcare hours available will depend on the hours you and your partner work, study or train.
+- You do not have to be employed but the number of subsidised childcare hours available will depend on the hours you and your partner work, study or train.
 See ‘Rules’ below.

 You must meet certain conditions to be eligible for the NCS:

 - Relationship to the child: You or your current partner must be a parent of the child or acting in loco parentis (this means acting as a parent to the child).

 - Residency status: You must be ordinarily resident in Ireland and have a legal right to live here (that is, you are either a national of an EU/EEA member state or Switzerland, or have immigration status (this includes the EU Temporary Protection Directive) or leave to remain).